 30 Best Pirate-Themed Video Games Ever Made (For PC & Consoles)This post may contain affiliate links.
 If you buy something we may get a small commission at no extra cost to you.
 (Learn more).

-Ever since pirates became a media phenomenon, people have looked at the horizon over the waves and thought “my life is boring; I should become a pirate”.
+Ever since pirates became a media phenomenon, people have looked across the horizon over the waves and thought “my life is boring; I should become a pirate”.

 Only a few have gone on to become criminals in international waters.